Demolition is set for this week on a long-closed, Winter Garden department store that will be rebuilt as Mosaic Community Church’s main campus.

 The existing Mosaic property, which includes about 4.5 acres, is being marketed by Matt Messier, church and nonprofit specialist at Foundry Commercial.
 So far, Taylor said, both churches and developers have shown interest in it.

 Bradley Bowen Construction Company of Jacksonville is the general contractor and Hyde Park Architects of Tampa is doing the design.
-Plain Joe Studios is integrating the lobby into the design.
+Plain Joe is integrating the lobby into the design.

 *Originally posted here.